AlhusseinZaghloul/Appium-Mobile-Test-Automation-Framework-For-Swaglabs/README.md

 - **Test Cases**
   Test classes in the `tests` package, such as `LoginTest`, define specific test scenarios (e.g., valid and invalid login flows).
 These tests leverage data from `testData.json` for assertions, ensuring consistent verification of expected outcomes.

+- **Data-Driven Testing**
+  The framework incorporates data-driven testing by externalizing test data into a JSON file (`testData.json`).
+This separation allows test methods to retrieve assertion values dynamically, enhancing maintainability.
+For instance, in `LoginTest`, expected headers and error messages are sourced from the JSON file, ensuring that updates to these values do not require changes to the test code.

 ---